brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter.md

 - But a Container only occupies the size of the child (when there is a child)
 - Only one child
 - Change its styling using decoration property
+- Ways to get a Container to use all the space
   - Use double.infinity on width / height to maximize the size
+  - Use Expanded()

 <br>